-In 2015, Facebook announced a change in how your employment and education history are displayed on your Facebook profile.
+Facebook changed how your employment and education history are displayed on your Facebook profile.
 According to Huffington Post’s article,

 Essentially, the tweak causes your extended education and employment history to appear by default in the “Intro” field on your profile.
 That “Intro” section is the very first thing someone sees when they go to your page.